nerai/CMenu/README.md

 Another (much larger) project of mine uses a somewhat complex console menu, and I finally got annoyed enough by repeated, virtually equal code fragments to refactor and extract those pieces of code into a separate project.
 As I figured it was complete enough to be useful to others, I called it CMenu and put it on github.

-In the future, there are certainly a lot of things to improve about CMenu, and I would definitely not call it complete or particularly well made.
+In the future, there are certainly a lot of things to improve about CMenu, and I would definitely not call it complete or even particularly well made.
 The changes and issues found on this project are mostly caused by improvements and requirement changes in said larger project.
 I update CMenu with the relevant changes in parallel when I find the time and will continue to do so for the foreseeable future.

-I'm happy to hear if you found this useful, and open to suggestions to improve it.
+I'm happy to hear if you found this useful, and am open to suggestions to improve it.